 The video above is a very detailed video of the pedal and how it sounds in all positions on the controls.
 The video below shows how simple it is to get a very usable sound with very little to no tweaking.

 Being that the left side of the pedal has a lot of clarity means it will work great for both humbucker pickups as well as single coils.
-This pedal is a great addition to the Greenchild line up and it’s also made it in to my top 5 pedals of 2016.
-Great job Greenchild.
+This pedal is an excellent addition to the Greenchild line up, and it’s also made it into my top 5 pedals of 2016.
+Great job, Greenchild!